 - Seamless integration with Cisco Webex application to share content, communicate and collaborate.

 - Integrated 4K camera for video conferencing

-The Cisco Spark Board is a key device for any office that uses Cisco Spark for their phone system and main communication platform.
-Anyone with the Cisco Spark app on their smartphone, tablet or computer can connect to the Spark Board and begin sharing images and set up video conferences.
+The Cisco Webex Board is a key device for any office that uses Cisco Webex for their phone system and main communication platform.
+Anyone with the Cisco Webex app on their smartphone, tablet or computer can connect to the Board and begin sharing images and set up video conferences.

 Using this platform allows users to seamlessly save and share content between devices.
 Sketches made on the whiteboard can be saved and shared among anyone in the network.

 Price: $4,999 for the 55-inch model (Available in Carmine Red, Cobalt Blue or Graphite Gray)

 - Full integration with Google's G-Suite platform and applications, such as Drive and Hangouts